 Chapter 4 endnote 36, from Lisa Feldman Barrett.

 Scholars and scientists have confused affect and emotion for centuries.

-Affect is your basic sense of feeling, ranging from unpleasant to pleasant (valence), and from agitated to calm (arousal).
+Affect is your basic sense of feeling, ranging from unpleasant to pleasant (called valence), and from idle to activated (called arousal).
 Emotion is a much more complex mental construction.

 Conversely, sometimes scientists use the word “emotion” when really they mean affect.
 For example, scientists who study how people remember pleasant and unpleasant events sometimes describe what they study as “emotional memory,” but really the findings reveal how people remember instances of intense valence and arousal (i.e., affect).

 This confusion between affect and emotion has resulted in numerous scientific errors.
 For example, many scientists believed that young infants can discriminate facial configurations for different emotions like happiness, anger, fear, and sadness.
 The overwhelming majority of experiments on this topic, however, compare only whether infants can distinguish positive from negative, or high arousal from neutral, in stereotyped facial poses.
 For example, they will test whether infants can distinguish between posed faces:

 - Scowling (angry) vs. smiling (happy) faces, which is distinguishing valence